Lakitna/glob-specificity/README.md

 # glob-specificity

-Define how specific a glob pattern is.
+Define and sort by how specific a glob pattern is.

 The specificness of a glob pattern can be very hard to define.
-This approach aims for 95% accuracy and only supports the following glob features:
+This approach aims for ~90% accuracy and only supports the following glob features:

 | pattern     | description                                                                     |